cincottash/Ecosystem/README.md

 * Animals move to food within their sight radius(grows lineraly with size value)

-* Food restores a fixed portion of hunger
+* Food restores a fixed amount of hunger

-* If animal hasn't reproduced in a fixed time T, isn't hungry and there exists another animal which also satisfies those requirenments, move towards that animal and reproduce.
+* If animal hasn't reproduced in a time T, isn't hungry and there exists another animal which also satisfies those requirenments, move towards that animal and reproduce.

 * The offspring's size will be an average of the parents(affecting the other stats).

+* Offspring have a chance to mutate, changing their size.

 * Foxes will try and eat rabbits, if there is a fox within a rabbit's sight, the rabbit will prioritize fleeing (until the fox is no longer visible) over eating and fucking.